 Cereal grains should not be fed to an insulin resistant horse.
 Cereal grains, such as oats, corn and barley, are high in starch, which breaks down to glucose and consequently elevates insulin.
 Many feeds that are advertised as low-starch or controlled starch may actually have a combined sugar and starch level in the teens or higher and may be unsuitable to feed to an insulin resistant horse.
 Refrain from giving treats, even healthy ones, until the horse is at a normal weight.

 A healthy diet based on high-quality forage with low sugar and starch content is key to re-establishing and maintaining a healthy weight in horses.
 Beyond that, however, are certain therapeutic nutrients that can play a significant role in both preventing metabolic problems and also supporting horses who are experiencing poor metabolic control.
-Omega-3 fatty acids and antioxidants play a critical part in helping to keep systemic inflammation in check, helping to combat oxidative stress and feeding the body with healthy anti-inflammatory fats.
+Omega-3 fatty acids and antioxidants play a critical part in helping to support normal inflammation levels, helping to combat oxidative stress and feeding the body with healthy fats.
 Further, nutrients such as chromium — to support healthy glucose tolerance and normal blood sugar levels — and magnesium — crucial for the metabolism of carbohydrates, proteins and fats as well as the function of insulin — can be extremely beneficial for horses that are borderline IR or that have been diagnosed with EMS.
-In borderline IR horses or those with a genetic predisposition to having metabolic problems, Platinum Performance® Equine can be recommended to help maintain normal blood glucose and insulin levels, as well as to provide the antioxidants and omega-3 fatty acids necessary for a healthy level of managed inflammation.
+In borderline IR horses or those with a genetic predisposition to having metabolic problems, Platinum Performance® Equine can be recommended to support total body health, as well as to provide the antioxidants and omega-3 fatty acids necessary to support normal levels of inflammation.
 For some clinical cases, Platinum Metabolic Support is recommended, however, if medically required, Platinum Chromium Yeast or Platinum Magnesium Citrate can be provided independently.
-PPID cases that may require weight gain can benefit from Platinum Healthy Weight as a pure source of omega-3 rich flax oil infused with vitamin E. Platinum Hoof Support can also be an excellent tool when laminitis is a concern or has been diagnosed.
+PPID cases that may require weight gain can benefit from Platinum Healthy Weight as a pure source of omega-3 rich flax oil infused with vitamin E. Platinum Hoof Support can also be an excellent tool to support healthy hooves.